-Look-ahead limiter
+Look-ahead limiter (PEAK CONTROL PATH 2)

-The DSPXtra-HD look-ahead limiter is one of the most sophisticated available in a broadcast processor.
-Processing is performed in three bands for maximum transparency and clarity followed by additional precision look-ahead limiter.
-A lowpass filter is provided to compensate for the artifacts generated in the codec following DSPXtra-HD.
+The DSPXtra-FM look-ahead limiter is one of the most sophisticated available in a broadcast processor.
+Processing is performed in three bands for maximum transparency and clarity.
+A cut shelving filter is provided to compensate for the effect of pre-emphasis when the DSPXtra-FM is used to process FM signals at the same time.